theluqmn/theluqmn/README.md

 As of 18th February 2024, my plan is to continue pursuit of programming - fine-tuning my skills, work on a few more projects, and to explore more of how businesses grow, economies develop and the analytics behind it.
 Do whatever it takes to make it to University of Florida (so I get to study with my dear bestie), then work as a start-up consultant at the US East Coast area.

-Expect me to work on projects related to finance, data science and games - Roblox particularly.
+Expect me to work on projects related to finance, data science and games - Roblox and Kaboom.js particularly.

 ## Top languages in my GitHub